 Finally, the VLTI User Manual needs to be consulted for a description of those parts of the interferometer which are not instrument specific (e.g. AT configurations, limiting magnitudes for field guiding, VLTI observation types etc.) that are required to prepare VLTI observations.
 The latest VLTI User Manual can be found on the GRAVITY Documentation website.

 1.2 Contact information

-In case of questions or suggestions related to the Phase 2 preparation, please contact the ESO User Support Department (usd-help@eso.org).
+In case of questions or suggestions related to the Phase 2 preparation should be addressed to USD via the contact form at ESO Operations Helpdesk.

 1.3 Period of validity of this manual